angelinag/fibonacci/README.md

 # Fibonacci

+Fibonacci is a small code
 A canvas project I made when I was bored.
 Click anywhere on the page and a magical fibonacci spiral will be created.
 Made with html canvas and js.

 TODO:
-- refactoring
+- code refactoring
-- click animation
+- click on canvas animation
 - spiral appearing animation
-- informational div with a close button which appears whenever the page is opened
+- make spiralling logic a class